whatifif/handgesture/README.md

 For a left-handed people, of course we can swap the left with the right.

+- 30 hand gestures suggested as a standard way of input for remotely-controlled devices.
 ![hand gestures](/resources/gestures/hand_gestures.png)

   [See the detailed gestures for keyboard and mouse](/gestures.md)